Here are five different outdoor workouts that can be done at any age, designed to firm and shape muscle while

 Not only can an outdoor workout be as good as a gym workout – it can be better!

 In the below 12 exercises, I’ve rearranged the sequence of muscle groups to keep things interesting.
 If you have an open-ended resistance band and a jump rope, bring them along with you to the park.

 It’s always a good idea when you exercise at an outdoor location to bring a towel and water bottle, too.
-I keep a spray bottle of sunscreen in my car in case I need a sunscreen touch-up about halfway through the workout.
+I keep a spray bottle of sunscreen in my car if I need a sunscreen touch-up about halfway through the workout.

 Outdoor Gym Workout 4

 Exercise Park Workout 5

-It’s important to understand that when you combine your workouts with an anti-inflammatory diet, the results are exponential.
+It’s important to understand that combining your workouts with an anti-inflammatory diet, the results are exponential.

 An anti-inflammatory diet in conjunction with consistent exercise will narrow your waistline and strengthen your muscles.

-You know that getting stronger is important for staying healthy after the age of 50, as well as looking good – but you don’t want to do the same old routine at the gym or jog on a treadmill every day.
+You know that getting stronger is essential for staying healthy after the age of 50, as well as looking good – but you don’t want to do the same old routine at the gym or jog on a treadmill every day.